Adeela Suleman

-Adeela Suleman is a contemporary Pakistani sculptor and artist, based in Karachi.
+Adeela Suleman (born 1970, Karachi, Pakistan) is a contemporary Pakistani sculptor and artist, based in Karachi.
 She is known for the social and political commentary underlying her sculptures, which are created out of mundane, everyday objects.

-Suleman was an Associate Professor at the Indus Valley School of Art and Architecture and served as Head of the Fine Arts Department at the university from 2008 to 2019.
-She is also the founding member and Director of Vasl Artists’ Association.
+Suleman was an associate professor at the Indus Valley School of Art and Architecture and served as head of the Fine Arts Department at the university from 2008 to 2019.
+She is also the founding member and director of Vasl Artists' Association.